★☆★ OFFICER MOSES LOVERN ★☆★

 By: Keith Dameron, Historian – Colorado Law Enforcement Memorial

-The patrol wagon was summoned, and Officer Lovern was taken to Dr. McDonald’s office.
-Pressure was kept on the ear to control the bleeding and it was determined that the injury was fatal.
-The right side of his body was paralyzed, and except for a brief moment just after the injury, he was unconscious the entire time.
-His family was summoned and with him when he died.
+A patrol wagon was summoned and he was taken to Dr. McDonald’s office.
+Pressure was kept on the ear to control the bleeding but it was soon determined that the injury was fatal.
+The right side of the his body was paralyzed, and except for a brief moment just after the injury was sustained, he was unconscious the entire time.
+His family was summoned and were with him when he died.

 Pueblo Police Department – Dr. Luis Velez, Chief